-As birth rates improve following excessive breeding, older people’s proportion of a population will naturally increase.
-We are often warned that births must be encouraged to ensure a steady supply of new workers, despite unemployment rates proving the supply of workers already exceeds demand.
+As birth rates improve, following our ancestors’ excessive breeding, and improved health care allows more of us to reach old age, older people’s proportion of a population will naturally increase.
+We are often warned that births must be encouraged to ensure a steady supply of new workers.

 Articles in three categories below:

 An ageing society may or may not be a problem.